fastfiend/sh-scripts/README.md

 ## mus-img

-my mp3 player requires my mp3's album art to be a perfect square. this script does that for me :)
+my mp3 player requires my mp3's album art to be a perfectly square jpg. this script does that for me :)

 ### usage